aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 your secure environment as if though they were running on your computer.

 **Note**: SSH access will in the future require multi-factor authentication, using Life Science Login for simplicity.
-To log accesses and match them with the correct login account identity (e-mail), we will require that to be specified when connecting, for example using `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`.
+To log accesses and match them to the correct login account identity (e-mail), we will require that to be specified when connecting, for example using `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`.
 When we have that separation on the access gateway, we will also restrict it so that users can only access resources from secure environments that they are a